bcgsc/Canadian_Biogenome_Project/README.md

 	scaffolding_method	= "yahs"	// 'yahs' or 'salsa'
 ```

-(optional) -  If you want to run additional steps of the pipeline.
+- (Optional) If you want to run additional steps of the pipeline.

-Most of them have been set to 'no' by default as they require local installation of tools or databases.
+Most of the following steps have been set to 'no' by default as they require local installation of tools or databases.
 ```
 //Optional steps
 	mitohifi		= "no"		// 'yes' or 'no' - Geneerate the mitochondrial assembly